 Try switching to another type of lube.
 Preferably you should try a different brand as lubes from the same company will often include similar ingredients.

-Beyond the issues around condom failure there are other common issues affecting guys when it comes to condom use.
+Beyond the issues around condom failure, there are other common issues affecting men when it comes to condom use.

-Losing your erection: Lots of guys feel that condoms are the cause of erection loss.
+Losing your erection: Lots of men feel that condoms are the cause of erection loss.
 In many cases this can be resolved by using the right condom, learning the best way to get it on and spending time enjoying foreplay.
-The use of erection drugs is not recommended to overcome this problem, unless it's been suggested to you by your doctor.
+The use of erection drugs is not recommended to overcome this problem unless it's been suggested to you by your doctor.

 Loss of intimacy.

 If you feel that using a condom leads to a loss of intimacy with your partner, try to talk to them about it and look at ways to make condoms a part of your sex.
 For example, engaging in foreplay and getting your partner to put a condom on you before you start fucking may help.
 If you’re into foreplay, be careful not to get any sexual fluids inside you and, if you or your partner use lube when you wank, make sure you clean it off before putting a condom on to prevent it slipping off.
 It’s worth remembering that condoms are there to protect you and your partner from STIs, including HIV.